-Stems are cut, chipped and discharged into accompanying tractor-trailer units, in one single pass, with only one harvesting machine (Figure 17).
-Generally, the system is based on a prime mover equipped with a header and 2-4 tractor-trailer units to move the chips to a collection point.
-There, the wood chips can be reloaded onto road transportation vehicles, or used directly as feedstock for the energy plant if close-by.
+Stems are cut, chipped and discharged into accompanying tractor-trailer units in one single pass, using only one harvesting machine (Figure 17).
+Generally, the system is based on a prime mover equipped with a header and 2 - 4 tractor-trailer units to move the chips to a collection point.
+There, the wood chips can be reloaded onto road transportation vehicles, or used directly as feedstock if an energy plant is close-by.

 The coppice header can be placed on the front of the mover or on the side.
 Headers for SRC can be modified maize choppers (e.g. the Claas HS-1) or purpose-built (e.g. Claas HS-2 or the Italian GBE).
 According to site characteristics, these machines can reach very high productivities with peak values up to 80 green tonnes per hour (Spinelli et al. 2008) and guarantee consistent chip sizes.
-An additional advantage of the use of modified forage harvesters is that they allow the farmer to run their machines in winter as well, when agricultural field work is not possible.
+An additional advantage of modified forage harvesters is that they allow the farmer to run their machines in winter as well, when agricultural field work is not possible.
 The main disadvantage is the machines' weight, as this limits their use to flat and solid terrain.
-Modified forage harvesters require stems of the right size and appropriate row spacing.
-Usually, cut stems enter the chopper horizontally, but if stems are too close to each other or too long, they can get entangled with the still standing stems and jam the header (Spinelli et al. 2009).
+Modified forage harvesters require stems of a particular size and row spacing.
+Cut stems usually enter the chopper horizontally, but if stems are too close to each other, or too long, the cut stems can become entangled with standing stems and jam the header (Spinelli et al. 2009).

 Figure 17.
-Examples of single pass cut -and-chip system: the harvesting machine cuts and chipped the stems and the chips are discharged directly into a tractor-trailer units. (photos: upper-right R. Spinelli, rest J. Schweier)
+Examples of single pass cut-and-chip system: the harvesting machine cuts and chips the stems and the chips are discharged directly into a tractor-trailer units.
+(Photos: J. Schweier)

-Mower-chippers could be a good alternative for dense plantation and larger diameters due to their capability to chip the stem in an upright position (Pecenka and Hoffmann 2015).
+Mower-chippers can be a good alternative for dense plantations and larger diameters due to their capability to chip the stem in an upright position (Pecenka and Hoffmann 2015).